goFrendiAsgard/chimera-framework/README.md

 # Usage (command line)

-## Using YAML-chain File
+## Using Chain File

-Basically you can invoke your YAML chain file by using this command:
+Basically you can invoke your Chain file by using this command:

 ```sh
 chimera your-chain-file.yaml [input1 [input2 [input3 ...]]]
 ```

 In the next section you will see how to write a YAML-chain file

+__Note:__ JSON Format will also works

 ### Single process